 Released in June 2021, the Lego Art World Map contains 11,695 pieces, making it the biggest Lego set ever made.
-More a piece of home decor than it is a simple model, it’s over one metre wide, and is designed to be built in a colour combination of your choice.
+Much more a piece of home decor than a typical model or plaything, it’s over one metre wide, and is designed to be built in a colour combination of your choice.
 You can paint the oceans of the world in pastel colours, create patterns in the seas, or build a monochrome map.

 Using a nifty system of connectors, you can even choose which continent lies at the map’s centre.
 But it’s not only something to look at.
 Mark your travels across the globe by dotting small, coloured pins on the countries you’ve visited, or listen to the included soundtrack to take an audio tour.

 At an appropriately towering 59” (149cm), the Lego Eiffel Tower must be the toy firm’s most imposing set yet.
 At 10,001 parts, Lego’s interpretation of the Parisian landmark might not quite trump the Art World Map, but it certainly feels bigger in the room.